Skip to main content

 MMP

-Following the introduction of MMP in 1996, the number of MPs was increased from 99 to 120 (60 general electorate seats, five Māori electorate seats, and 55 party list seats).
+With the introduction of MMP in 1996, the number of MPs was increased from 99 to 120 (60 general electorate seats, five Māori electorate seats, and 55 party list seats to ensure proportionality of representation).
 Parliament’s standing orders were modified to deal with the developing multi-party environment.
-Speaking time, question time and membership of select committees were allocated to parties according to their proportions in the House.
+Speaking time, question time and membership of select committees were allocated to parties according to their numbers in the House.

 Voting changes